christopherdebeer/machine/docs/archived/resources/support.md

 Found a bug?
 Help us fix it by providing:

 ### Required Information
-1. **Minimal reproduction** - Smallest .dygram file that shows the issue
+1. **Minimal reproduction** - Smallest .dy file that shows the issue
 2. **Expected behavior** - What should happen?
 3. **Actual behavior** - What actually happens?
 4. **Environment details**: